amycruiz/user_management/readme.md

 # The User Management System Final Project: Your Epic Coding Adventure Awaits! 🎉✨🔥

+## Reflection Document: User Profile Management Feature Implementation

+In this assignment I worked incredibly hard to implement the **User Profile Management** feature.
+This feature allows administrators to upgrade users to a professional status and send congratulatory emails to users upon their promotion.
+Additionally, I integrated error handling to address potential issues, such as SMTP failures, by adding try-catch blocks in certain test cases that would raise such errors.
+Overall, this document reflects on the challenges I faced, the learning I gained, and how the feature evolved.

+### **New Feature Implementation: User Profile Management**

+To implement this feature, I modified multiple files in the project:
+1. **`user_model.py`**: I added a location field and implemented validation for the `is_professional` field.
+2. **`user_schemas.py`**: I updated the user schema to support the new fields.
+3. **`user_service.py`**: I created methods to handle user upgrades and send email notifications.
+4. **`user_routes.py`**: I added an endpoint to allow admins to upgrade users.

+As mentioned previously, my feature ensures that only authorized users (admins) can make the upgrades and incorporates a layer of error handling for SMTP failures, a crucial step for maintaining system robustness.
+Keep in mind, I also modified my tests files but they're all metioned below in my **Testing my User Profile Management Feature** section.

+### **Challenges and Solutions**

+While working on this feature, I encountered several challenges:

+- **Handling Permissions**: Ensuring that only admins could perform the upgrade was a critical step.
+I used role-based checks within the `upgrade_to_professional` method to validate permissions before performing the upgrade.
+- **Email Notifications**: Setting up email notifications posed its own set of challenges, particularly with dealing with SMTP failures.
+I used a try-catch block to gracefully handle email sending errors, ensuring that the feature would still function even if the email service encountered an issue.
+- **Testing**: Writing tests to cover all edge cases was both challenging and rewarding.
+It was essential to test for various scenarios, including successful upgrades, permission-denied scenarios, and failures like attempting to upgrade a non-existent user.
+Each test case had to ensure the accuracy of the logic and the behavior of the system in real-world scenarios.

+The most significant challenge was debugging the errors that arose from testing email failures.
+I had to modify my email service and test cases multiple times before achieving the desired behavior.
+By focusing on modular testing and breaking down the problem into smaller steps, I was able to resolve the issues effectively.

+### **Testing my User Profile Management Feature**

+Here are the 10 test cases I wrote to ensure my feature was functional and reliable:

+#### **User Service Tests (4 test cases)**

+1. **test_upgrade_to_professional_success**: Verifies that a user is successfully upgraded to professional status.
+2. **test_upgrade_to_professional_user_not_found**: Ensures that a non-existent user cannot be upgraded.
+3. **test_upgrade_to_professional_user_already_professional**: Checks that a user already marked as professional is not upgraded again.
+4. **test_upgrade_to_professional_email_service_failure**: Simulates an email failure during the upgrade process and verifies error handling.

+#### **Email Service Tests (2 test cases)**

+1. **test_send_professional_upgrade_email**: Verifies that the email notification for professional upgrades is successfully sent.
+2. **test_email_service_error_handling**: Tests that the email service can gracefully handle SMTP failures.

+#### **User Model Tests (2 test cases)**

+1. **test_location_field**: Validates that the location field is properly stored and retrieved.
+2. **test_is_professional_validation**: Ensures the `is_professional` field only accepts boolean values.

+#### **API Tests (2 test cases)**

+1. **test_upgrade_to_professional_success**: Verifies the successful API response when upgrading a user to professional status.
+2. **test_upgrade_to_professional_permission_denied**: Ensures that users without the correct permissions cannot upgrade a user's status.

+### **DockerHub Deployment**
+If my project deploys successfully on dockerhub when I merge my user-profile-management branch with my main, I will add an image in replacement of this text.

+You can view my DockerHub repository [here](https://hub.docker.com/repository/docker/amycruiz/project2/general).

+### **Conclusion**

+This project was a tremendous learning experience and was by no means easy to complete.
+There were many times I felt as though I wasn't capable of completing it, but in the end, it all worked out.
+I truly put my all into it, and although I am certainly no coder, I am proud of the way I got my feature to work and the test cases I created for it.
+It all deepened my understanding of building robust features, handling errors gracefully, and ensuring the system is reliable through comprehensive testing.
+The biggest takeaway was the importance of not giving up and taking a bit of time off from coding, then coming back the next day when things are less stressful.
+Ultimately, by successfully implementing the ***User Profile Management*** feature, adding relevant tests, and deploying my project to DockerHub, I was able to demonstrate both my technical and problem-solving skills in a real-world scenario.

 ## Introduction: Buckle Up for the Ride of a Lifetime 🚀🎬

 Welcome to the User Management System project! 🏫👨‍🏫⭐ This project is your gateway to coding glory, providing a bulletproof foundation for a user management system that will blow your mind! 🤯 You'll bridge the gap between the realms of seasoned software pros and aspiring student developers like yourselves.